wmfs/tymly/plugins/flobot-express-plugin/README.md

 # flobot-express-plugin

-> Exposes the Flobot framework via an Express.js web app.
+> Exposes the [FlobotJS](http://www.flobotjs.io) platform via an Express.js web app.

 ## <a name="license"></a>License